 comforting a child in distress or in pain

 giving injections and medicines, or cleaning and dressing wounds

 doing routine work on the ward, such as bed making

 discussing a child’s progress with doctors and keeping records

 advising parents of their child’s treatment and progress.

 You would work with an age range of children from new born to teenager.

-To become a registered nurse (child) you need a degree in nursing.
+To become a registered nurse (child) you need a degree in nursing (SCQF Level 9-10).

-- Dundee, Glasgow Caledonian and Edinburgh Napier and Robert Gordon Universities offer a 3-year degree course in child nursing.
-Entry requirements are 3 Highers with National 5s to include English and Maths or a science subject.
+Dundee, Glasgow Caledonian and Edinburgh Napier and Robert Gordon Universities offer degree courses in child nursing.
+Entry requirements are 3-4 Highers plus subjects at National 5s including English and Maths or a science subject.
 Check with the institutions for individual entry requirements.